 To see the Local Offer please go to https://www.leicestershire.gov.uk/education-and-children/special-educational-needs-and-disability/about-the-local-offer

 If you have reason to believe that your child may need extra support and understanding, for whatever reason, please talk to the class teacher or to the SENCO (Special Educational Needs Co-ordinator).

-The SENCO is Mrs Amy Allen whose email address is
+The SENDCo is Mrs Taylor whose email address is